 Well the moment I tried that my life changed forever!
 Is that dramatic?
 Absolutely – my point is.
 Totally changed my margarita making game.

-I really cant take credit for this recipe because it has been around forever but I did want to share with you all what I like to make and what we will be having on Cinco de Mayo.
+I really can’t take credit for this recipe because it has been around forever but I did want to share with you all what I personally like to make.
 I also had a friend text me recently for a recipe and I was kind of confused why I had never blogged this.
 Hah!

 This recipe is for one margarita (hint: it is strong).
 You can easily double this recipe in a cocktail shaker for multiple drinks.
 Feel free to muddle your favorite fruit or get creative and add some other liqueurs.
 We like to substitute St. Germain for the orange liqueur sometimes.
 You can also check out my Ginger Lime Margarita and Spiced Pineapple.

-Hope you join me in making an AWESOME margarita and tacos on Friday!
+Hope you join me in making an AWESOME margarita and tacos!
 Cheers!

 - Fill a cocktail shaker with ice and combine all the ingredients in the cocktail shaker.